jenkinsci/docker/README.md

 there if required.
 It will not override such files, so if you upgraded some plugins from UI they won't be reverted on next start.

+During the build the script will also show the list of available updates (if any).

 In case you *do* want to override, append '.override' to the name of the reference file.
 E.g. a file named `/usr/share/jenkins/ref/config.xml.override` will overwrite an existing `config.xml` file in JENKINS_HOME.